 In most cases, trainee nurses work closely with specialized medical professionals and other healthcare providers in hospitals.
 Therefore, nurses need to know the value of attentiveness in taking up instructions and following the specified guidelines issued by health specialists on the specific care of their patients.

 |Also Read- Chest Compression Rate for CPR Adults, Children, and Infants|

 Taking up a CPR and first aid course allows recognizing the signs of a victim experiencing cardiac arrest.
 The course offers knowledge on what cardiac arrest victims undergo and its management in restoring normal breathing and heartbeat.
 Everyone expects a medical practitioner to take charge, whether in the hospital or out of hospital cardiac emergency.
 It should not come as a surprise when everyone’s eyes are on you.
 Cardiac arrest is a critical condition, and every minute that passes unattended lowers the chances of survival.

 If you cannot figure out right from the start that it is a cardiac arrest case, you might lose a life.
-Nursing students and those aspiring to take nursing courses should have CPR certification and first aid certification.
+Nursing students and those aspiring to take nursing courses should be certified with CPR and First Aid skills.

 When attending to patients, the nursing student should be able to check out, evaluate the patient, and check on the vitals to ascertain if they are alive or dead.
-In addition, the training gives the students the ability to provide a proper medical history of patients as they call for specialized attention.
+In addition, the training gives the students the ability to study the proper medical history of patients, as they call for specialized attention.

 CPR skills are fundamental to any medical practitioner.
 CPR classes for nurses place nursing students at an advantage as they can recognize emergency cases that need CPR.
 The course offers an in-depth understanding of the process and the relevance of every step taken in giving CPR.
 The quality of CPR given to a victim determines their chances of survival.